NASA-AMMOS/MMGIS/docs/pages/Setup/ENVs/ENVs.md

 #### `HTTPS_KEY=`

 Relative path to key.
 If using docker, make sure the key is mounted.
-Everything under 'ssl/' is gitignored.
+Everything under './ssl/' is gitignored and './ssl/' is mounted into docker.

 #### `HTTPS_CERT=`

 Relative path to cert.
 If using docker, make sure the cert is mounted.
-Everything under 'ssl/' is gitignored.
+Everything under './ssl/' is gitignored and './ssl/' is mounted into docker.

 #### `DB_POOL_MAX=`